Algarve itinerary 7 days – can be done as a road trip or without a car using public transport.

 The hike is well-marked with red and yellow stripes.
 You will see a lot of signposts.

 If you’re doing this hike to click photos, be prepared to take small detours and wear comfortable shoes that aren’t slippery.
+Unlike the Ponta da Piedade hike in Lagos, the boardwalk of the Seven Hanging Valleys trail wasn’t so well constructed.

 I did hike in most of the Algarve with flip flops and I saw many people who did the same, but it isn’t the smartest thing to do.
 There’s gravel so your trainers are recommended.

 There’s a nice restaurant near the lighthouse called Jardim do Farol, where you can stop for lunch.
+We actually stayed in the resort that’s where this restaurant is – Rocha Brava Village Resort.

 Kayak or SUP to Benagil Cave

 Benagil Cave Beach is a paradisical beach that’s hidden in a cave, and the only way in is by kayaking, or on a paddle boat.
+Guess what, I visited it twice – once on a kayak and once with SUP.

 If you’re doing the Seven Hanging Valleys trail that’s mentioned above, then you can make a stop on Praia de Benagil and rent a kayak or a paddle boat to visit Benagil cave.
 If you aren’t able to do it alone then book a tour as I did from Portimao.